Sheffield University Physics: Experience Research has been cancelled

 - Present your research at the end-of-week conference

 Lunches will be provided, and the University will contribute towards the costs of public transport (up to £15 per student).
 Undergraduate STEM ambassadors, research students and staff members will be on hand throughout.

 Want to give SUPER a try?

-Places on SUPER are open to any student who has/expects an A* – B grade in GCSE science/physics.
+Places on SUPER are open to any student who has/expects a grade 6-9 (equivalent to A* – B) in GCSE science/physics.

 As this programme has been funded by the University’s Widening Participation scheme, priority will be given to students who: [i] are part of an under-represented demographic in physics (female students and/or ethnic minorities), or [ii] meet at least one of the other criteria below: